Yleisnero/tuw-masters-stuff/Digital Forensics/summary/digital-forensics_summary.md

 #### Sector hashing
 - Hashing hard drive sectors, instead of files
-- Benefit: Partially overwritten files (slack)
+- Benefit: Partially overwritten files or files in slack can be found
 - Problem: Number of hash values

 #### Fuzzy hashing